osl-incubator/makim/docs/spec.md

 ### Description

-Defines arguments that tasks can accept with types, defaults, and help descriptions.
+Defines arguments that tasks can accept with types, defaults,help descriptions and validation options.

 ### Structure